-Scope note: This property links an E69 Death event to the E21 Person that died.
+Scope note: This property links an E69 instance of E69Death event to the instance of E21 Person that died.

-A Death event may involve multiple people, for example in the case of a battle or disaster.
+An instance of E69Death may involve multiple people, for example in the case of a battle or disaster.

 This is not intended for use with general Natural History material, only people.